-You can sometimes get VAT refunds on goods bought in the UK if you:
+You can sometimes get VAT refunds on goods you buy in Northern Ireland if you:

-- are an EU resident leaving the EU for 12 months or more
+- live in Northern Ireland but are leaving Northern Ireland and the EU for at least 12 months

 How to get a VAT refund

-Show the goods, the completed form and your receipts to customs at the point when you leave the EU (this might not be in the UK).
+Show the goods, the completed form and your receipts to customs at the point when you leave Northern Ireland or the EU.

-If you’re changing planes in another EU country and checking your goods with your luggage, you must do step 2 in the UK when you check in.
+If you’re changing planes in an EU country and checking in your goods with your luggage, you must do step 3 in Northern Ireland when you check in.

-You can either get paid immediately at a refund booth, eg at the airport, or send the approved form to the retailer or their refund company.
+You can either get paid immediately at a refund booth, for example at the airport, or send the approved form to the retailer or their refund company.
 The retailer will tell you how you’ll get paid.